MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

 4. Right-click your WPF project in **Solution Explorer** and choose **Manage NuGet Packages**.

-5. In the **NuGet Package Manager** window, make sure that **Include prerelease** is selected.

-6. Select the **Browse** tab, search for the [Microsoft.Toolkit.Wpf.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.XamlHost) package and install the latest stable version.
+5. Select the **Browse** tab, search for the [Microsoft.Toolkit.Wpf.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.XamlHost) package and install the latest stable version.
 This package provides everything you need to use the **WindowsXamlHost** control to host a WinRT XAML control, including other related NuGet packages.
     > [!NOTE]
     > Windows Forms apps must use the [Microsoft.Toolkit.Forms.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.XamlHost) package.

-7. Configure your solution to target a specific platform such as x86 or x64.
+6. Configure your solution to target a specific platform such as x86 or x64.
 Custom WinRT XAML controls are not supported in projects that target **Any CPU**.

     1. In **Solution Explorer**, right-click the solution node and select **Properties** -> **Configuration Properties** -> **Configuration Manager**.
     2. Under **Active solution platform**, select **New**.